ygqygq2/charts/nginx-php-sftp/README.md

 ## Persistence

 The two cantainers share the volume, then sftp can manage nginx's files.
-The [nginx-php-sftp image](https://github.com/ygqygq2/sftp) stores the data and configurations at the `/home/dev/upload` path of the container.
+The [sftp image](https://github.com/ygqygq2/sftp) stores the data and configurations at the `/home/dev/upload` path of the container.